bitrix24/b24restdocs/api-reference/widgets/user-field/userfieldtype-delete.md

 >
 > Who can execute the method: any user

-The method `userfieldtype.delete` removes a registered user field type from the application.
+The method `userfieldtype.delete` removes a user-defined field type registered by the application.
 It returns _true_ or an error with a description of the reason.

 ## Method Parameters